dmorfe/configuration_generator/README.md

 The generated files will be save under the host name pulled from the Excel workbook.

-## DO NOT ALTER THE SPREADSHEET NAMES(COLUMNS and TABs) AND DO NOT ALTER THE COLUMNS POSITIONS OR THE PROGRAM WILL BREAK
+## DO NOT ALTER THE SPREADSHEET NAMES(COLUMNS and TABs) AND DO NOT ALTER THE COLUMNS POSITIONS.
+IF YOU DO THE PROGRAM WILL BREAK.